Apostle Paul

 Becomes a Believer

 Conversion is recounted three times in the Book of Acts.
-Luke tells the story in Acts 9, Paul tells it in Acts Chapter 22 and 26
+Luke tells the story in Acts 9, Paul tells it in Acts Chapter 22 and 26, Galatians 1.

-It can be said that his conversion experience on the road to Damascus changed his name.
+It can be said that his conversion experience on the road to Damascus changed the man.
 In a few moments the single largest threat to the Gospel was removed and the single largest spark for the Gospel was ignited!

 He would then go on in 2 Corinthians 12:7 to discuss the spiritual agent responsible for maintaining Paul’s humility in ministry.